Joseph Ippolito, MD, PhD

 - Preclinical, translational, and clinical investigations into sex differences in cancer metabolism:

 In cancers throughout the body, males not only have a higher incidence, but higher mortality than women.
 Although the reason for this is not yet clear, sex differences in nutrient uptake and metabolism are seen early in development and are carried into adulthood.
-My group is identifying specific metabolic pathways that underlie this phenomenon, operating under the hypothesis that sex differences in nutrient uptake and metabolism underlie sex differences in survival.
-To accomplish this, we are using novel mouse models to study sex differences in brain tumors in combination with stable isotopes, mass spectrometry, NMR, and metabolic PET tracers to understand sex differences in cancer metabolism from both a tumor-centric and body-centric approach.
-On the clinical end, we are developing ways to assess prognostic sex differences in both tumor and patient metabolism with imaging using PET, MRI, and CT.
-We have successfully developed new obesity metrics with abdominal CT to predict sex-specific outcomes in renal cell carcinoma patients and are using these methods to identify sex differences in outcomes in patients with other cancers.
+Ippolito's group is identifying specific metabolic pathways that underlie this phenomenon, operating under the hypothesis that sex differences in nutrient uptake and metabolism underlie sex differences in survival.
+To accomplish this, they are using novel mouse models to study sex differences in brain tumors in combination with stable isotopes, mass spectrometry, NMR, and metabolic PET tracers to understand sex differences in cancer metabolism from both a tumor-centric and body-centric approach.
+On the clinical end, they are developing ways to assess prognostic sex differences in both tumor and patient metabolism with imaging using PET, MRI, and CT.
+They have successfully developed new obesity metrics with abdominal CT to predict sex-specific outcomes in renal cell carcinoma patients and are using these methods to identify sex differences in outcomes in patients with other cancers.

 - Preclinical, translational, and clinical investigations into neuroendocrine prostate cancer metabolism: